Are there ‘last days’ signs or manifestations of the Holy Spirit prophesied?

 37 But although He had done so many signs before them, they did not believe in Him, 38 that the word of Isaiah the prophet might be fulfilled, which he spoke:

 Jesus denounced those who wanted different signs from Him (Matthew 12:38-39).
-Non-Philadelphians are unwilling to accept God’s signs–that’s the biblical reality.
-God does not always show signs the way many seem to think He has to.
+Non-Philadelphians are often unwilling to accept God’s signs–that’s the biblical reality.
+God does not always show signs or manifestations of His Spirit the way many seem to think He has to.

 Those who discount the confirmed signs of Acts 2:17-18 today are unwilling to believe the prophesied word of God, just like those who made excuses to not take the right action in Jeremiah’s day.